customink/.github/.github/pull_request_template.md

 ### Changes

 <!--
 Please describe your code changes in detail for reviewers.
-Explain the techincal solution you have provided and how it addresses the issue at hand.
+Explain the technical solution you have provided and how it addresses the issue at hand.
 -->

 ### JIRA Ticket